srirangav/pdfview/README.txt

     On MacOSX:

-        pdfview [-q] [-n] [-e expression [-i] [-c] [-p] [-l]] [files]
+        pdfview [options] [files]

         If -q is specified, no error or information messages are printed.

         If -n is specified, the filename and page number are printed for each line.

-        If -e is specified, only lines matching the specified expression are printed.
+        If -e [expression] is specified, only lines matching the specified expression are printed.

         If -i is specified, then expression matching will be performed on a case insensitive basis.
 If an expression is not specified, this option is ignored.

         If -c is specified, then, instead of printing matching lines, the total number of matches for the specified expression is printed.
 If an expression is not specified, this option is ignored.

         If -p is specified, then, instead of printing matching lines, the total number of matches for the specified expression on each page is printed.
 If an expression is not specified, this option is ignored.

         If -P is specified, then, instead of printing matching lines, the total number of matches for the specified expression on each page with more than one match is printed.
 If an expression is not specified, this option is ignored.

         If -l is specified, as soon as the first match, searching stops and the filename containing the match is printed.
         If an expression is not specified, this option is ignored.

         If -L is specified, the filename is printed only if it does not contain a match is printed.
 If an expression is not specified, this option is ignored.

 Build (MacOSX only):